evieran/CS50-Assignments-Solutuons/final_project/README.md

 6. Daily Tips: Pay attention to the daily tips provided for encouragement and personal growth.

+7. Track Your Progress: The application also keeps track of the types of distortions you encounter frequently and records them.
+This will allow you to observe patterns and trends in your thought process over time, which can be incredibly insightful.

-7. Challenge of the Day: Click on the "Challenge of the Day" button to receive a random challenge to engage in positive actions and thoughts.
+8. Challenge of the Day: Click on the "Challenge of the Day" button to receive a random challenge to engage in positive actions and thoughts.

 ## About CS50
 CS50 is a openware course from Havard University and taught by David J. Malan